1994–95 Dallas Mavericks season

 The 1994–95 Dallas Mavericks season was the 15th season for the Dallas Mavericks in the National Basketball Association.

+Season summary

+Off-season

 With the hopes of repeating history, the Mavericks brought back original head coach Dick Motta to restore a team that had compiled an awful 24–140 record over the last two years.
 The Mavericks received the second overall pick in the 1994 NBA draft, and selected point guard Jason Kidd from the University of California.
 Meanwhile, former Sixth Man Roy Tarpley returned after being suspended by the NBA three years ago.